lemlac/mulem/docs/reference.md

 ### Procedures (`proc`)

 Another type of `::` declaration is a `proc`, short for procedure.
 Unlike normal functions, procs are impure but don't return anything.
 Instead, you use `out` parameters to get a return value.
 The keyword `then` is used to divide the parameters from the function body.
 Captured mutable variables need to be redeclared with the `capture` keyword.
-This helps make sure that the proc is actually capturing a variable and declaring a new variable.
+This helps make sure that the proc is actually capturing a variable instead of declaring a new variable.

 ```mu
 count: mu int = 0